-12. How will my son/daughter be involved in the decisions about his/her education?
+13. How will my son/daughter be involved in the decisions about his/her education?

 - Students are invited to attend Parent-Teacher consultation evenings, such as Meet the Tutor and Subject Evenings

 - School Council

-- Meetings set up by the SENCO
+- Meetings set up by the SENDCO

 - Pupil Passports creation and reviews

 - Pupil voice groups and questionnaires

-- · Annual Review meetings, EHCP and SEN support students
+- Annual Review meetings for those students in receipt of an EHCP or identified as SEN Support.

 - Student Leadership opportunities

 - · CIAG meetings

-13. How will my child be included in activities outside the classroom, including school trips?
+14. How will my child be included in activities outside the classroom, including school trips?